Jacobson's thermodynamic approach to classical gravity applied to non-Riemannian geometries: remarks on the simplicity of Nature: Jacobson's Thermodynamic Approach: The Simplest Cases

 \subsection{Non-Riemannian Spacetime with Vanishing Non Metricity}

 We will now work in a non-Riemannian spacetime whose connection is asymmetric but compatible with the metric structure.
-The procedure is the same as in the Riemannian case except for the facts that the diffeomorphism invariance of the action no longer guarantees the conservation of the metric energy-momentum and that the expansion of the null congruence is modified.
-The origin of these two exceptions lies in the existence of torsion.
+The procedure is the same as in the Riemannian case except for the facts that the diffeomorphism invariance of the action no longer guarantees the conservation of the metric energy-momentum, that the expansion of the null congruence is modified, and that we have to consider the difference between the canonical and metric energy-momentum tensors which, for this setup, are not identical.
+The origin of these three exceptions lies in the existence of torsion.

 When the non metricity vanishes, the Raychaudhuri equation in \eqref{RAY10} reduces to

 Upon Taylor expanding $\Theta$ in Eq. (\ref{GR03}) and neglecting contributions of order $\mathcal{O}(\lambda^2)$ and higher, we end up with\footnote{The non-equilibrium contribution to $\delta S$ is, in this case,